Chinpokomon: Plot

-The children of South Park become obsessed with an animated Japanese anime cartoon, Chinpokomon (a parody of Pokémon).
+The children of South Park become obsessed with a Japanese anime series, Chinpokomon (a parody of Pokémon).
 The cartoon features overt embedded marketing and subliminal messaging to encourage the purchase and consumption of Chinpokomon-related merchandise.
 Unbeknownst to the parents, Chinpokomon products all contain anti-American sentiments with the aim of converting American kids to Japanese child soldiers.

 Kyle Broflovski is originally oblivious to the fad, and as its popularity increases he reluctantly attempts to keep up-to-date to avoid ridicule from his friends.
 However, the merchandise lineup is so extensive that he is always one step behind.
 Meanwhile, the boys make plans to attend the official Chinpokomon camp, which is actually a front for a recruit training boot camp designed by the Japanese government to train and brainwash the kids into becoming soldiers for an upcoming attack on Pearl Harbor.
 As the adults start to become aware of the scheme, the Japanese distract them by telling them that Americans have "huge penises" compared to the Japanese, a tactic that works well against the male characters.

 The parents start to suspect the nonsensical cartoon is dangerous, as "stupidity can be worse than vulgarity and violence" and compare it to Battle of the Network Stars.
 Kyle's mother Sheila suggests it is just another harmless fad.
 This is juxtaposed with the truth of the fad's influence, which has turned the children into brainwashed soldiers and left Kenny McCormick in a trance-like state after an epileptic seizure caused by playing the Chinpokomon video game.

 Becoming increasingly concerned, the parents attempt to defuse the fad's popularity by trying to manufacture new fads: The "Wild Wacky Action Bike", an abnormal plastic glow-in-the-dark bicycle contraption that cannot be steered, and "Alabama Man", an abusive, alcoholic, redneck action figure that comes with a bowling alley playset and a redneck wife to use as a punching bag.
 The boys, uninterested, call both the bike and action figure "gay".

 As the boys march through the town with 'Emperor Hirohito', President Bill Clinton will not act against the invasion as he too has fallen for the "incredibly large penis" trick.
-Finally, the parents decide to reverse psychology and pretend to be Chinpokomon fans themselves, figuring that whatever they like their children will immediately dislike.
+Finally, the parents decide to use reverse psychology and pretend to be Chinpokomon fans themselves, figuring that whatever they like, their children will immediately dislike.
 The trick works, and all the children except Kyle instantly lose all interest.
 Kyle claims that if he stops liking Chinpokomon now, he will be following the crowd, so he prepares to leave in a fighter jet to bomb Pearl Harbor.
 A heartfelt and contradictory speech by Stan Marsh confuses him into reluctantly getting off the jet.

 The group decides to avoid fads for a while, and Kenny is discovered to have been dead for some time once his body explodes, unleashing a large number of rats.
 This outcome disgusts Eric Cartman while Stan and Kyle laugh.